Overview

 5. Tap User-Defined PIDs, select Trans Fluid Temp (GM), and tap DONE.

 Android screen showing the Select PIDs menu and User-Defined PIDs highlighted.Android screen with Trans Fluid Temp for GM highlighted.
+The Done button is also highlighted.

 6. You can edit the title if you’d like, then tap OK.